motmot/pycamiface/README.rst

   module: cam_iface
   single: cam_iface

 This is a ctypes wrapper of :ref:`libcamiface`.
+It requires libcamiface 0.5.9 or higher.

 Installation
 ============